 Every practitioner is familiar with these questions and with the confusion they generate in ourselves and in our clients.
 What options are available to us in the design of a lesson, to make transitions smooth and easy?

-There are fundamental principles shared between the development of awareness in the Feldenkrais Method and the biological evolution of life on earth.
+There are fundamental principles shared between the development of awareness in Feldenkrais and the biological evolution of life on earth.
 We will approach the mysteries and the mechanisms of organic development and human learning in terms of similar underlying processes.

 This will be an evolutionary learning experience.